The concept of Širk:

 Ra, the sun god, or Osiris, god of the hereafter.
 In the Pyramid Texts, king Pepi 1 of Egypt’s 6th dynasty, ca.

+-2300, is said to have become Rigel (or Orion as a whole) after his death.
 In China, the three above-mentioned stars identified with a specific god, have also been interpreted by the Daoists as the place where important individuals from the past have been appointed for eternity.
 The star Fùxīng 福星 (Jupiter) is associated with an ancient governor who bravely protested against a cruel decree by the emperor; the star Lùxīng 禄星 (Mizar) may refer to an ancient official; and the star Shóuxīng 寿星 (Canopus) is sometimes identified with the philosopher Lǎozi.

 In India, the stars of the Great Bear are identified, from antiquity